 St Augustine’s Early Years Foundation Stage

 At St. Augustine’s Catholic Academy we greatly value the important role that the ‘Early Years Foundation Stage’ plays in laying secure foundations for life-long learning and development.
-We understand that every child is a unique learner and we aim for all children to become resilient, capable, confident and self-assured.
+We understand that every child is a unique learner, through our curriculum and dedication to the gospel values we aim for all children to become resilient, capable, confident and self-assured.

 In the Foundation Stage we aim to deliver all the areas through a combination of direct teaching and planned, purposeful play; a balance of adult-led, continuous provision and child-initiated activities.
-Through indoor and outdoor play our children explore and develop learning experiences, which help them make sense of the world.
-They have the opportunity to think creatively alongside other children as well as on their own.
+Through indoor and outdoor activities our children explore and develop learning experiences, which help them to make sense of the world.
+They have the opportunity to think creatively alongside other children, as well as on their own.
 They communicate with others as they investigate and solve problems.